PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 17:23:49
+Last updated: 2024-04-02 17:24:24
-Random Quote: The best way to predict your future is to create it. - Peter Drucker
+Random Quote: Sometimes it is better to lose and do the right thing than to win and do the wrong thing. - Tony Blair